Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

         1. At this point the user would notice the quiz host who welcomes the user and suggests they choose a category to begin their test.
     - I would want to attempt the test/quiz in a category of my choice.
         1. After a category is chosen the quiz begins and the user can attempt to get as large a score as possible.
-        1. Once the quiz reaches its conclusion the user is prompted to have another ago or share their score.
+        1. Once the quiz reaches its conclusion the user is prompted to have another go or get in touch.
 - Returning Visitor
     - As a returning visitor I may simply be looking to improve my score or try a new category.
         1. This is as easy upon returning as it was the first time.
-    - I may also want to share my results on my social media channels.
+    - I may also want to share my interest in the site via social media.
-        1. A repeat user may be more inclined to share their score which they get the option to do at the end of the quiz.
+        1. A repeat user may be more inclined to share their interest which they get the option to do at the end of the quiz.
 - Frequent User
     - As a frequent user I would be consistently be looking to improve my score in the quiz.
         1. If I took the project further I would include a leaderboard, however at this moment the user would have to remember their own score.
+    - I may also be interested in the developent of the game.
+        1. The user can find a link to the github repository in the header.

 ### Further Testing